 Huh?
 John Dickinson?
 More important: Robert Morris?
 What on earth is he talking about here?
 We did have time for a vote on independence, and we had it: in the closest thing to a referendum on declaring independence, the fateful PA election of May 1, 1776 (which I discuss in Declaration), we went against it.
-There was no consensus: that election was overturned by force; that’s how we got the Declaration done.
+There was no consensus: that May 1 election was overturned by force; that’s how we got the Declaration done.

 Anyway, as Amar also knows, levels of democratic participation in the ratification process make for a very complicated story.
 The thing was delegated by states to conventions, in various ways, not “put to a vote.”
-He mentions those conventions in which property qualifications were eased, and makes much of the few in which they were eradicated, because that makes the process seem radically open, and he leaves out anything that would suggest it was closed.
+He mentions the conventions in which property qualifications were eased, and makes much of the few in which they were eradicated, because that makes the process seem radically open, and he leaves out anything that would suggest it was closed.
 Many at the time made cogent objections to the “up or down” provision, with no input allowed; also to the remarkable strongarm provision that only nine states would have to adopt in order for the document to govern all.

-Amar and all these guys always want to have it both ways: Economic oppression based on class was never a significant issue in American government — the very idea! preposterous! — yet when Americans formed a nation, they changed the world for all time by demolishing economic barriers to government.
+Amar and all these guys always want to have it both ways.
+Economic oppression based on class was never a significant issue in American government — the very idea! preposterous! — yet when Americans formed a nation, they changed the world for all time by demolishing economic barriers to government.
 We rock.